 Peter won the prestigious American Alliance for Theatre and Education’s Distinguished Dissertation Award in 2006 for his PhD research.
 This has strengthened his international reputation in applied theatre as interactive pedagogy which is further reflected in the many invitations to be an invited keynote speaker at conferences.
 His work is published in many international peer-reviewed journals and books, and he is on the international editorial boards for both Research in Drama Education (RiDE): The Journal of Applied Theatre and Performance and Applied Theatre Researcher/IDEA.
 His paper Unnoticed Miracles was chosen in 2015 as one of the twenty most significant writings in the field and was republished in RiDE’s 20th anniversary edition (2015) (read this paper by taking this link http://dx.doi.org/10.1080/13569780903286105).
 A link to Peter’s university CV can be found here https://unidirectory.auckland.ac.nz/profile/p-oconnor

-ATCo’s Managing Director is Briar O’Connor MA(Hons), GradDipTchg(Pry).
+ATCo’s Managing Director is Briar O’Connor PhD, GradDipTchg(Pry).
 She oversees the company’s research unit, which has produced numerous research and scoping exercises for government departments and NGOs.
-She is a qualified primary teacher, and is currently undertaking a PhD in Social Work and Education at the University of Auckland, conducting a case study of how a school normalized its child protection policy.
+She is a qualified primary teacher, and recently completed a PhD in Education at the University of Auckland, conducting a case study of how a school normalized its child protection policy.